 Is the gas cheaper in supermarket stations or at classic brands stations?
 The following bar chart show the average price for each kind of gas and the two types of locations.
 Supermarket are known to apply the loss leader strategy .
 Indeed, low gas prices attract clients to the supermarkets.
 But dumping is illegal in France, and as any other product gas must at least be sold at cost price.

-Mapping all gas stations in France
+Mapping gas stations prices in France

 In conclusion, better refuel your car on regular roads at a supermarket in France.
 This map shows the 2014 average retail gas prices for the 9609 gas stations over the French territory.
+Red area show the most expensive places to buy Gazole, while green zones display the cheapest gas stations in France.